Urbine/PostWizardX3/README.md

 ### Original Context

 This project was originally built as an internal tool for managing high-volume, automated content publishing.
-The original product or service is no longer active, but the engineering work remains valuable as:
+The original product and service are no longer active, but the engineering work remains valuable as:

 - A **reference implementation** for similar automation systems